The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 The Senate expressed its condolences to the victims of the Holodomor and their families.
 He also condemned the systemic violations of human rights by the Soviet Union and called for the dissemination of information about the Holodomor.

-Here are a few quotes: "Millions of people died at the behest of the Stalinist government of the former Soviet Union, which conceived and perpetrated famine in Ukraine in order to overcome the country's resistance to collectivization and communist occupation."
+Here are some quotes: “Millions of people died at the behest of the Stalinist government of the former Soviet Union, which conceived and carried out the famine in Ukraine in order to overcome the country’s resistance to collectivization and communist occupation.”

-"The Soviet government deliberately confiscated grain harvests and forced millions of Ukrainian men, women and children to starve through forced collectivisation to destroy national consciousness and the independence movement."
+“The Soviet government deliberately confiscated grain harvests and starved millions of Ukrainian men, women and children through forced collectivization carried out to destroy the national consciousness and the independence movement.”

-“Soviet dictator Joseph Stalin ordered to close the borders of Ukraine so that no one could avoid a specially created famine and make it impossible to provide any international food aid that would alleviate hunger.
-Almost a quarter of the Ukrainian rural population died or was forced to leave their homes due to the forced hunger and the entire people suffered from the consequences of the prolonged famine ”.
+“Soviet dictator Joseph Stalin ordered the closure of Ukraine's borders to ensure that no one could escape a deliberately created famine and to make it impossible to provide any international food aid that would alleviate the famine.
+Almost a quarter of the Ukrainian rural population died or was forced to leave their homes due to forced famine, and the entire nation suffered from the consequences of a prolonged famine.”

 Such a resolution is expected to be soon supported by the US House of Representatives.